Seoul: Silla period

-In 603, Goguryeo attacked Bukhansanseong (북한산성; 北漢山城; Bukhan Mountain Fortress), which Silla ended up winning.
+In 603, Goguryeo attacked Bukhansanseong, which Silla ended up winning.
 In 604, Silla abolished Namcheon Province, and reestablished Bukhansan Province in order to strengthen the northern border.
 The city lost its provincial capital position and was put under Bukhansan Province once again.
-This further proves that Bukhansan was located in the North of modern day Pyongyang as changing the provincial name and objective would not be required if Bukhansan was located within Seoul.
+This further proves that Bukhansan was located in the North of modern-day Pyongyang as changing the provincial name and objective would not be required if Bukhansan was located within Seoul.

-In the 11th century Goryeo, which succeeded Unified Silla, built a summer palace in Seoul, which was referred to as the "Southern Capital".
-It was only from this period that Seoul became a larger settlement.
-When Joseon replaced Goryeo, the capital was moved to Seoul (also known as Hanyang or Hanseong), where it remained until the fall of the dynasty.
-The Gyeongbok Palace, built in the 14th century, served as the royal residence until 1592.
-The other large palace, Changdeokgung, constructed in 1405, served as the main royal palace from 1611 to 1872.
-After Joseon changed its name to the Korean Empire in 1897, Hwangseong also designated Seoul.